Dr Alexis Stenfors

-I am a financial economist, ex-trader and Senior Lecturer in the Economics and Finance Subject Group.
+I am a financial economist, ex-trader and Reader in the Economics and Finance.

 I started my doctoral research on LIBOR in 2009 (almost three years before the LIBOR manipulation scandal broke) and I am also the author of ‘Barometer of Fear: An Insider’s Account of Rogue Trading and the Greatest Banking Scandal in History’.

 I do teaching, as well as impact-related research on controversies in financial markets.
 To raise general awareness of the problems and the need for change, I have actively engaged with media through op-eds and interviews (e.g. Financial Times, Wall Street Journal, The Guardian, The Times, USA Today, Süddeutsche Zeitung).
 I have also discussed and explained issues on TV/radio and given keynotes and public talks.